vnt87/choxanh-admin-dashboard/README.md

-# Dark Warehouse Dashboard
+# ChoXanh Admin Dashboard

-A modern React-based dashboard for warehouse management, featuring inventory tracking, order management, and user administration.
+A modern React-based dashboard for marketplace management, featuring inventory tracking, order management, and user administration.
+Original created as a admin template for ChoXanh Marketplace Project by Nam Vu.

 ## Features